Tinzyl/Covid-19-Spatial-Analysis/README.md

 # Covid-19-Spatial-Analysis
-- Figured out that covid-19 cases have been increasing over the past 2 years.
+- Figured out that covid-19 cases have been increasing rapidly over the past 2 years.
 - Countries like Brazil, USA and China have been affected the most.